 The following rating scale will be used to assess your performance during your interview/presentation:

 The Police Service of Northern Ireland (PSNI) uses the Competency and Values Framework (CVF*) as a core element in recruitment and selection processes.
-PSNI is currently transitioning from the 2020 version of the CVF* CVF* 2020 to the updated 2024 version CVF* 2024.
-Police officer competitions now exclusively use the 2024 version, while police staff competitions are in transition and may use either version depending on the role.
-Each job advertisement and associated assessment materials will clearly state which CVF* version applies, and applicants should refer to that version when preparing.
+PSNI now exclusively use the 2024 version of the CVF*.
+Each job advertisement and associated assessment materials will clearly state the CVF* version, and applicants should refer to that version when preparing.

 The CVF* outlines nationally recognised behaviours and values that guide how all PSNI employees should work.